mohammadnaqvi04/http-flask/README.md

 ### Project Overview

 The Plate Management API is designed to help scientists manage experimental assay plates, which are rectangular grids composed of wells.
 Each well contains specific reagents used in experiments.
 The API provides operations to create plates, update wells, and retrieve information about plates and their contents.

-This project is part of a software engineering challenge to build a simple, useful API that interacts with biological experiment data using HTTP methods.

 ### Features